-(b) provide you with information about products and services that you may want, including information about discounts, sales or special promotions; or
+(b) provide you with information about products and services that you may want, including information about discounts, sales or special promotions;

-(c) tailor the content of our websites to your preferences and your experience of our websites may not be as enjoyable or useful;
+(c) tailor the content of our websites to your preferences and your experience of our websites may not be as enjoyable or useful; or

 (d) engage you in consultation on matters of importance to the MDCF, the Event, breast cancer research and the superannuation industry.

 2.1 The types of personal information that we collect in order to register participants or provide you with our products and services include (but are not limited to):